-By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self sealing interface, “the bubble mask” which took comfort and therapy to the next level.
-Although CPAP use is now the most common treatment for Sleep Apnea, it was initially created as a short term option to surgery.
-It’s interesting to think how one mans idea has now influenced over a million users today and created a new life expectancy.
+By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self-sealing interface, “the bubble mask” which took comfort and therapy to the next level.
+Although continuous positive airway pressure (CPAP) is now the most common treatment for Sleep Apnea, it was initially created as a short term option to surgery.
+It’s interesting to think how one man’s idea has now influenced over a million users today and created a new life expectancy.

 The beginning for CPAP Therapy meant more than just great sleep, it brought better health for people all around.
-With all the information that is available today, and how far Sleep Apnea has come, its exciting to think what could happen in the decades up ahead.
-Maybe machines and masks will be one entity, or maybe a CPAP machine could be as small as a micro chip.
+With all the information that is available today, and how far Sleep Apnea has come, it’s exciting to think about what could happen in the decades up ahead.
+Maybe machines and masks will be one entity, or maybe a CPAP machine could be as small as a microchip.
 Check out the timeline above to see how the history of CPAP therapy has evolved over time.